juhoinkinen/Annif-wiki/Backend:-Maui.md

 Maui is very good at detecting topics of text based on comparing terms in a controlled vocabulary to terms that appear in the document text.
 However, it cannot detect more abstract topics whose labels do not appear in text.
 For example, a topic such as "local history" would not be suggested for a document that describes the history of a village, unless that phrase is used in the document itself.
 Thus Maui works best when combined with another algorithm that relies on statistical associations.

-Configuration of the `http` backend is rather simple, but MauiService has to be set up separately.
+Configuration of the `http` backend is rather simple, but MauiService has to be set up separately, either directly on the host system or [using a Docker container](usage-with-Docker).

 ## Setting up MauiService